xbmc/kodi-tv/src/content/article/kodi-21-2-omega-release/index.md

     black screen, a stylised Greek letter "Omega" wrapped around it.
   src: /images/blog/kodi_splash_v21.2_omega_final_1080p.webp
 ---
+_**UPDATE FOR WINDOWS USERS**: If you're experiencing crashes since this update was released, please read the note at the end of this post about updating your Visual C++ runtime._

 New Year, New Kodi?
 Not quite, but here we go with the next point release of the 21.x "Omega" series.

 The usual story: bugfixes, not features.
 The full changelog can be found on [Github](https://github.com/xbmc/xbmc/compare/21.1-Omega...21.2-Omega), as usual.